maryam1357/Diabetes-Management-Application/README.md

 ### Features used

 The features used in this project were:

 1. User interaction with the app:

     - Opening the app

     - Entering a value (blood glucose, weight, meal intake, exercise)

 2. User profiles

     - Diabetes type

     - App setting preferences

-## Feature Engineering - Defining New metrics
+## Feature Engineering - Defining New Metrics

+In order to make meaningful predictions and find the driving factors of user engagement, new metrics had to be defined and calculated: